peteroupc/encoding/api/com.upokecenter.text.Encodings.md

  string code point by code point, among other things.
-When reading the string, any unpaired surrogate characters are replaced with the replacement character (U + FFFD). <p>In the.NET implementation, this method is implemented as an extension method to any String object and can be called as follows: <code>str.StringToInput(offset, length)</code>.
-If the object's class already has a StringToInput method with the same parameters, that method takes precedence over this extension method. </p> <p>In the.NET implementation, this method is implemented as an extension method to any object implementing string and can be called as follows:
- <code>str.StringToInput(offset, length)</code>.
-If the object's class
+When reading the string, any unpaired surrogate characters are replaced with the replacement character (U + FFFD). <p>In the.NET implementation, this method is implemented as an extension method to any string object and can be called as follows: <code>str.StringToInput(offset, length)</code>.
+If the object's class already has a StringToInput method with the same parameters, that method takes precedence over this extension method.</p> <p>In the.NET implementation, this method is implemented as an extension method to any object implementing string and can be called as follows: <code>str.StringToInput(offset, length)</code>.
+If the object's class already has a
- already has a <code>StringToInput</code> method with the same parameters, that method takes precedence over this extension method. </p>
+ <code>StringToInput</code> method with the same parameters, that method
+ takes precedence over this extension method.</p>

 **Parameters:**

-* <code>str</code> - The parameter
+* <code>str</code> - The parameter <code>str</code> is a text string.
-      <code>str</code>
-       is a text string.

 * <code>offset</code> - A zero-based index showing where the desired portion of <code>
  str</code> begins.